iocoop/policies/Bylaws.md

 ### Section 5.03.
 Expulsion.

 (a) A member may, for failure to comply with these Bylaws, rules, or regulations of the Corporation, for failure to patronize the Corporation during the immediately preceding fiscal year of the Corporation in the amount of at least fifty dollars ($50.00), or for any other justifiable reason, including refusal to repay debt owed to the Corporation, be expelled from the Corporation by resolution adopted by a two-thirds vote of all members of the Board of Directors.
-Expulsion will become effective immediately unless the Board may, in the resolution, fix another time.
+Expulsion will become effective immediately unless the Board fixes another time in the resolution.
 On expulsion, the name of the member expelled must be stricken from the membership register and all of his or her rights will cease except as provided in Section 5.04 of these Bylaws.

 (b) Prior to expulsion of a member, the Board of Directors must give such member at least fifteen days notice prior thereto and the reasons thereof.
 Such member must have the opportunity to be heard, orally or in writing, not less than five days before the effective date of expulsion by the Board.